 - Yellowing or curling foliage: Is another common sign that your plants may be in need of a good deep drink (especially in the Calathea department) and is very prevalent in moisture-loving plants.

-Thus, a regular check-in with your plants will not only do you a world of good but also help you keep your lush plant babies happy and healthy throughout a sizzling summer.
+TOP TIP: A regular check-in with your plants will not only do you a world of good but also help you keep your lush plant babies happy and healthy throughout a sizzling summer.

 Read on to learn about two ways to ensure that you are watering your plants thoroughly during the summer heat.